 Models of Hair Cell Regeneration

-An article to be published in the February 2018 issue of JARO is featured on the website for the Hearing Health Foundation.
+An article published in the February 2018 issue of JARO is featured on the website for the Hearing Health Foundation.

 Scheibinger, M. Ellwanger, D.C., Corrales, E.C., Stone, J.S. and Heller, S. Aminoglycoside Damage and Hair Cell Regeneration in the Chicken Utricle JARO 19(1): (On-line First), 2018.